Jump to:Page Content

 Group affiliation: Giorgio Ruffolo Research Fellow

 Margherita Vitale is a Giorgio Ruffolo Research Fellow in the Sustainability Science Program.
-She is advisor at the Italian Ministry for the Environment working in the Italian Environmental Footprint Program, that partners with 250 private companies.
-Her research focuses on the product’s environmental transparency as a tool for sustainable development and competitiveness.
-In Europe different approaches to regulate and boost green claims have been adopted by different governments and by the European Commission.
-This research will analyze the development potential in Brazil, in particular in the textile and apparel industry and determine what policy support is needed to contribute to its implementation.
-Margherita has collaborated with Italy’s Ministry for the Environment for the last 15 years, working as an Italian delegate in many negotiations for sustainable development (UNFCCC, UNCCD, G8, G20, ASEM, GBEP, OECD, WSSD) and coordinating bilateral and multilateral environmental cooperation projects in China, Iraq, Brazil and the Caribbean region.
+She is an advisor at the Italian Ministry for the Environment working in the Italian Environmental Footprint Program that is partnering with 250 private companies.
+Her research focuses on applying the analytical framework of the Inclusive Wealth Report (UNU-IHDP and UNEP, 2012) in Sicily, Italy, with the goal of improving its trajectory toward sustainable development.
+This southern region has historically suffered from a slower economic development compared to the central northern ones, with high unemployment rates and a public debt rising steadily.
+The research will provide evidence to understand the effectiveness of the IWR framework in capturing the fundamentals of well-being at local level, as well as highlighting its implementation difficulties and obstacles.
+Margherita has collaborated with the Italian Ministry for the Environment for the last 15 years, working as an Italian delegate in many negotiations for sustainable development (UNFCCC, UNCCD, G8, G20, ASEM, GBEP, OECD, WSSD) and coordinating bilateral and multilateral environmental cooperation projects in China, Iraq, Brazil and the Caribbean region.
 Margherita was Program Manager in UNDP Cuba for a regional initiative to build capacity in climate change adaptation and Corporate and Social Responsibility expert in a two years project to strengthen the good practice governance of the public service companies in Perù, Ecuador and Bolivia financed by the Corporaciòn Andina de Fomento.
 Margherita holds a bachelor degree in political science from the University La Sapienza in Rome and a Master in Environmental Governance from University of La Tuscia.
 Her faculty host is William Clark.